 If an employee wants to file a lawsuit for discrimination based on marital status in California, the employee is usually required to exhaust all administrative remedies first.
 This generally means the employee has to go through the DFEH complaint process before they can file a lawsuit.
 However, your attorney may file a complaint with the DFEH and obtain an immediate right to sue notice without waiting for the administrative process first.9

 You can file a marital status discrimination complaint directly with the DFEH.
-In general, you must submit a pre-complaint inquiry within one year of the last incident of discrimination, harassment, or retaliation.
-However, there are exceptions to this time limit, including where the individual did not learn about the unlawful practice until after the expiration of one year, or the employee was under the age of 18 at the time of the violation.10
+In general, you must submit a pre-complaint inquiry within three years of the last incident of discrimination, harassment, or retaliation.
+However, there are exceptions to this time limit, including where the individual did not learn about the unlawful practice until after the expiration of three years, or the employee was under the age of 18 at the time of the violation.10

 The complaint can be filed online, by phone, or using the form from the DFEH website.
 The pre-complaint inquiry will initiate an intake interview with the DFEH and help determine whether a complaint can be accepted for investigation.